 These take place at least termly so that all pupils learn how to leave the building safely in an emergency.

-School lunch is cooked on the premises by our new caterers Pride Catering.
+School lunch is cooked on the premises by our new caterers Radish Catering.
 The cost of a cooked school lunch is currently £2.00.
 The School Administrative Officer can provide advice on entitlements to free school meals.
 Some pupils prefer to bring a packed lunch to school.
 Pupils are not allowed to bring in glass bottles.

 Charging for School Activities:

 Pupils are taken on regular educational visits throughout the year.
 Visits may be to local places of interest or further away, such as central London.
 Parents/carers will not be asked to make a contribution to any educational visit that is a part of a child’s curriculum and learning.

 The school also run several outings for social purposes.
 The school may ask parents for voluntary contributions towards the cost of these outings but no pupil will be excluded if a family is unable to pay the full cost.

 Parents will be expected to contribute to the cost of residential school journeys.